 In digital media, they help you organise and analyse the data from your campaigns.
 You use them to help you run A/B tests and measure results.

 In the order to delivery system, IT skills are required to make sure key actions like payment and delivery run smoothly.
-When it does, customers are happy and everyone just works.
+When it does, customers are happy and everything just works.

 But when something goes wrong, the right IT set-up for your customer service team, goes a long way to helping you fix customer issues.